geospatialweb/express-vue3-tsx/README.md

 * Vue 3: Composition API, ES6 Proxy and reactive local/global state management without Vuex, Pinia or Redux

 To that end, this experiment has been an overwhelming success.
-Everything coalesces perfectly.
+Everything coalesces.
+Vite is amazing.
 You be the judge...

 NOTE: .env file is available upon request at johncampbell@geospatialweb.ca